CharityQuinn/Burger/README.md

 # Burger

-This *#Eat The Burger* app will allow users to view/add a name of a burger.
+This *#Eat The Burger*, :hamburger: app will allow users to view/add a name of a burger.
 Then the user will be able click a button to say that they have devoured the burger.
 There will be a list of burgers that have **not** been devoured as well as another list of **devoured** burgers.

 I am very thankful for the learning I have accomplished during the work on this homework.
+I have been a bit :weary: during this homework with errors that seemed to have no end.
 I have received support from both classmates, TA's, and the instructor.
 If you have any questions, please contact me through Slack.

 I have include a few screen shots of the site below:
+[Link to front page, no bkend]href="./public/assets/img/Doc1.docx"